laurikari/tre/README_waf.txt

    ./waf install

-but at this time (2023/06/18) it is still not recommended.
-It will currently attempt to installl exactly one of the viable variations but no effort has been make to ensure that it installs the right things in the right places.
+but at this time (2023/07/08) it is still not recommended.
+It will currently attempt to installl exactly one of the viable variations but it chooses a "default" configuration of the selectable features and that may not be the configuration you want.

 Cleaning
 ========